websnabb/websnabb.github.io/src/content/pricing/-index.md

     - Website Development
     - Hosting
     - Website Maintenance
-    - Unlimited Request (One request at a time)
+    - One request at a time
   button:
     label: Book a Call
     link: "/contact"